kevinsogo/compgen/README.md

 This also means that the folders `tests/` and `kgkompiled/` may be freely deleted if you're trying to free up space.
 They can always be regenerated from the other files.

+Feel free to include/exclude other files depending on your needs.

 # Contributing